phaubertin/jinue/doc/syscalls/receive.md

 The descriptor that references the IPC endpoint is passed in `arg1`.

-A pointer to a jinue_message_t structure is passed in `arg2`.
-In this structure, the receive buffers should be set to the where the message will be written.
+A pointer to a [jinue_message_t structure](../../include/libc/jinue/shared/ipc.h)
+is passed in `arg2`.
+In this structure, the receive buffers must be set to where the message is to be written.

 ```
     +----------------------------------------------------------------+